 I get a good number of interviews for jobs, but then they hire a young man (or sometimes a young woman).
 I am a woman in my 50s.

 So far, I haven’t been able to close the deal!
 My perception is that employers don’t know what they want (new graduate or experienced professional) or in some cases that they are interviewing me out of courtesy to the people in my network who have referred me.
 This kind of favor I don’t need!
 What I do need is better tactics for a) converting an interview into an offer and b) rebounding after the investment of time and hope I’ve made in an interview that doesn’t lead to an offer.

 Thanks to this job seeker for submitting her question.
 It is one I hear a lot!
 I agree, many employers do not know what they want or need.
 But let me ask you this.
 If I asked you to identify the perfect life partner, would you be able to provide an exact description?

 Hiring is warm and fuzzy.
-It isn’t (nor should it be) a robotic skills match up, an impersonal interrogation nor a popularity contest.
+It isn’t (nor should it be) a robotic skills match-up, an impersonal interrogation or a popularity contest.

 Years of Experience

 The first clue about what an employer is looking for is usually indicated in the job description.
 If it says 1-3 years of experience, guess what?
 They are looking for someone without a lot of experience.
 If you do have significant experience, you have two choices:

 1) Prove you are willing to step down to a lower level.
 This means less money and not saying “this is how we used to do it at my old company.”